kriishukla/Critique-Based-Retrieval-Augmented-Generation/README.md

 - SQuAD dataset: Rajpurkar et al., 2016
 - OpenAI API for LLM capabilities
-- Course: CSE 244 - Advanced NLP

 ---

 ## Contact

-For questions or issues, please open a GitHub issue or contact the author.
+For questions or issues, please open a GitHub issue.

 ---